highmobility/auto-api/README.md

 ## properties

 **Required** for every capability.
-Follows the same syntax as before, with some additional options for *enums*.
+Follows the same syntax as before, with some additional options for *enums*:

 * `id: integer` identifier, required (if a *property* or an *enum value*)
 * `name: string` name of the property / type, required